Question 1

 Question 36

-B) the time it takes for half of the unstable nuclei in a radioactive sample to decay
+Half-life is defined as the time taken for half the unstable nuclei in a sample to decay, which reduces the count rate and mass proportionally.

 Question 37